Net neutrality: Preserving Internet standards

-Preventing pseudo-services

-Alok Bhardwaj, founder of Epic Privacy Browser, argues that any violations of network neutrality, realistically speaking, will not involve genuine investment but rather payoffs for unnecessary and dubious services.
-He believes that it is unlikely that new investments will be made to lay special networks for particular websites to reach end-users faster.
-Rather, he believes that non-net neutrality will involve leveraging the quality of service to extract remuneration from websites that want to avoid being slowed down.
-This theory was confirmed in 2014 when Netflix announced it was making payments to Comcast and Verizon to avoid throttling, slower Internet speeds for particular services or websites, by those ISPs.
-These payments were described by Netflix founder Reed Hastings as "an arbitrary tax" and "arbitrary interconnection tolls".

 End-to-end principle

-Some advocates say network neutrality is needed in order to maintain the end-to-end principle.
-According to Lawrence Lessig and Robert W. McChesney, all content must be treated the same and must move at the same speed in order for net neutrality to be true.
+Some advocates say network neutrality is needed to maintain the end-to-end principle.
+According to Lawrence Lessig and Robert W. McChesney, all content must be treated the same and must move at the same speed for net neutrality to be true.
 They say that it is this simple but brilliant end-to-end aspect that has allowed the Internet to act as a powerful force for economic and social good.
 Under this principle, a neutral network is a dumb network, merely passing packets regardless of the applications they support.
-This point of view was expressed by David S. Isenberg in his paper, "The Rise of the Stupid Network".
+This point of view was expressed by David S. Isenberg in his paper, The Rise of the Stupid Network.
 He states that the vision of an intelligent network is being replaced by a new network philosophy and architecture in which the network is designed for always-on use, not intermittence and scarcity.
-Rather than intelligence being designed into the network itself, the intelligence would be pushed out to the end-users device; and the network would be designed simply to deliver bits without fancy network routing or smart number translation.
+Rather than intelligence being designed into the network itself, the intelligence would be pushed out to the end-user devices; and the network would be designed simply to deliver bits without fancy network routing or smart number translation.
 The data would be in control, telling the network where it should be sent.
 End-user devices would then be allowed to behave flexibly, as bits would essentially be free and there would be no assumption that the data is of a single data rate or data type.

-Contrary to this idea, the research paper titled "End-to-end arguments in system design" by Saltzer, Reed, and Clark argues that network intelligence does not relieve end systems of the requirement to check inbound data for errors and to rate-limit the sender, nor for wholesale removal of intelligence from the network core.
+Contrary to this idea, the research paper titled End-to-end arguments in system design by Saltzer, Reed, and Clark argues that network intelligence does not relieve end systems of the requirement to check inbound data for errors and to rate-limit the sender, nor for wholesale removal of intelligence from the network core.